textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 ### Previewing (development) themes

-Being able to preview themes as you develop them is rather important.
-Textpattern provides a feature to do exactly that; a way to preview what theme development changes look like without affecting the front-end presentation.[^careful] Potential collaborators on your website having the necessary [roles and privileges](https://docs.textpattern.com/administration/user-roles-and-privileges) can see the links too, but not every role.
+Being able to preview theme construction and view what it looks like rendered on the front-end as you develop them is rather important.
+Textpattern provides features to do exactly that without affecting the *live* conditions.[^careful]

 [^careful]: As long as you're careful and don't start deleting plugins or changing preferences, or whatever.

-#### Preview link (environment switch)
+#### Preview link

 Textpattern essentially has two ‘environments’ now: live and development.
-The Preview links next to a theme’s name on the Themes panel are the gateway from a global live context to a development context focused on a single theme.
+The Preview link is a way to get into the development context of a single theme.
+The link is found next to a theme’s name on the Themes panel.

 ![Dev preview theme link](https://docs.textpattern.com/img/dev-preview-theme-link.png)